The 'Grand

 here and

-it's own couple of lodges with the only ones acknowledging its members as Masons
+it's own make-believe lodges with the only ones acknowledging its members as Masons

 are the other members of that same group - that small coterie of believers.